 \section{Abstract}

 This paper concerns the composite problem of minimizing the sum of a twice continuously differentiable function $f$ and a nonsmooth convex function.
-For this class of nonconvex and nonsmooth problems, by leveraging a practical inexactness criterion and a novel selection strategy for iterates, we propose an inexact $q\in[2,3]$-order regularized proximal Newton method, which becomes an inexact cubic regularization (CR) method for $q=3$.
-We justify that its iterate sequence converges to a stationary point for the KL objective function, and if the objective function has the KL property of exponent $\theta\in(0,\frac{q-1}{q})$, the convergence has a local $Q$-superlinear rate of order $\frac{q-1}{\theta q}$.
-In particular, under a locally H\"{o}lderian error bound of order $\gamma\in(\frac{1}{q-1},1]$ on a second-order stationary point set, the iterate sequence converges to a second-order stationary point with a local $Q$-superlinear rate of order $\gamma(q\!-\!1)$, which is specified as $Q$-quadratic rate for $q=3$ and $\gamma=1$.
+For this class of nonconvex and nonsmooth problems, by leveraging a practical inexactness criterion and a novel selection strategy for iterates, we propose an inexact $q$-order regularized proximal Newton method for $q\in[2,3]$, which becomes an inexact cubic regularization (CR) method for $q=3$.
+We prove that the whole iterate sequence converges to a stationary point for the KL objective function; and when the objective function has the KL property of exponent $\theta\in(0,\frac{q-1}{q})$, the convergence has a local $Q$-superlinear rate of order $\frac{q-1}{\theta q}$.
+In particular, under a local H\"{o}lderian error bound of order $\gamma\in(\frac{1}{q-1},1]$ on a second-order stationary point set, we show that the iterate and objective value sequences converge to a second-order stationary point and a second-order stationary value, respectively, with a local $Q$-superlinear rate of order $\gamma(q\!-\!1)$, specified as the $Q$-quadratic rate for $q=3$ and $\gamma=1$.
 This is the first practical inexact CR method with $Q$-quadratic convergence rate for nonconvex composite optimization.
-We validate the efficiency of the proposed method with ZeroFPR as the solver of subproblems by applying it to convex and nonconvex composite problems with a highly nonlinear $f$.
+We validate the efficiency of the CR method with ZeroFPR as the inner solver by applying it to composite optimization problems with highly nonlinear $f$.